Skip to main content

 Similarly, documentation for customer due diligence (CDD), 314(a) and 314(b) requests and responses, beneficial ownership information, and Office of Foreign Asset Control (OFAC) and Section 311 searches should be reviewed for completeness.

-Timeliness important for QC policies, procedures
+Timeliness as a component of AML QC policies, procedures

-Quality control policies and procedures should also address the timeliness of the financial institution’s AML reporting.
+AML quality control policies and procedures should also address the timeliness of the financial institution’s AML reporting.
 Hawkins recommends examining how long it’s taking staff to file Currency Transaction Reports (CTRs) and SARs, including renewals for continuing activity.
 Financial institutions have 15 calendar days from the reported transaction to file a CTR and must file an initial SAR within 30 days of an institution determining one should be filed.

-Deadlines for timely SAR filings highlight the difficult balancing act required of BSA Officers, especially in smaller institutions where the same staff performing work on alerts, cases, and SARs are also performing quality control reviews.
+Deadlines for timely SAR filings highlight the difficult balancing act required of AML/CFT Officers, especially in smaller institutions where the same staff performing work on alerts, cases, and SARs are also performing quality control reviews.

 “You don’t want quality control to supersede the regs,” Hawkins said.
 “But what you don't want to happen is to be 6 to 10 months behind on your QC either.”
 Ideally, quality control should occur the month after work is performed, he added.